Basic Usage

 req.Header.Set("token", "1")

-customReq, err := generic.FromHTTPRequest(req) // Considering that the business might use a third-party http request, you can construct a conversion function yourself
+customReq, err := generic.FromHTTPRequest(req) // Considering that business may use third-party http request, you can construct conversion function yourself

 // customReq *generic.HTTPRequest

-// Since the method for http generic call is obtained from the http request through bam rules, just leave it empty
+// Since the method for http generic is obtained from http request through bam rules, just fill in empty

 resp, err := cli.GenericCall(ctx, "", customReq)